 - Make cornstarch coating: In another large bowl, add 3 tablespoons cornstarch, 1 teaspoon garlic powder and ground black pepper to taste.
 Stir well with a fork.

 - Combine wet tofu with cornstarch: Add tofu pieces to a bowl with cornstarch breading.
 Gently stir to coat.

-- Marinade leftovers: Tofu will be coated in sticky wet cornstarch mixture.
+Marinade leftovers: Tofu will be coated in sticky wet cornstarch mixture.
 Perfect!
-Don’t discard this “marinade” at the bottom of the bowl, we use it in frying tofu.
+Don’t discard this marinade at the bottom of the bowl.
+We will use it when frying tofu.

 - Preheat oil: Swirl half the olive oil or toasted sesame oil onto preheated skillet.
 It should be hot enough to make tofu sizzle right away.

 - Cook in 2 batches: Add half the tofu to a pan in a single layer.
-Stir fry until golden brown, about 2-3 minutes.
+Pan fry until golden brown, about 2-3 minutes.
 Don’t disturb to get that crispy coating on.

-- Flip once and add marinade: Flip each cube with a spatula and fry for a few more minutes or until crispy.
+- Flip tofu once and add marinade: Flip each cube with a spatula and pan fry for a few more minutes or until crispy.
 You can add half of the soy sauce mixture now too.
-Transfer crispy pan fried tofu to a plate.
+Transfer crispy fried tofu to a plate.